 When these photos were taken, I was recording vocals for a love song I’m working on.

-What project it was for, and how/when are you looking to release the music?
+What project was it for, and how/when are you looking to release the music?

 I’m actually starting a brand new project, and the songs I recorded at Miner Street will be the first ones I release under the new name.
 I’ve been putting out music as Ellen Siberian Tiger for more than 10 years, so it’s a big deal to me!
 I plan to share my new band name and release some of the music in June.